 Wilkinson has brought one of Ohio State's longest running women's athletic programs into the national spotlight.
 During her years with the Buckeyes, she has developed 23 All-America selections and 71 All-Region honorees as well as 70 All-Big Ten award winners.
 The Buckeyes have been ranked in the National Field Hockey Coaches Association polls throughout her tenure, reaching as high as No. 3 in the 2006 season, and have made five NCAA tournament appearances since 2001.
 In 2010, Wilkinson guided the program to its first NCAA Final Four appearance in OSU history, which included a single-season best 18 victories and a co-Big Ten regular season championship.
 In 2011, Wilkinson helped the Buckeyes to their third-consecutive NCAA Tournament appearance - the first time an OSU squad has done so.

-Ohio State has had 13 NFHCA All-America recipients over the last seven seasons, including first team honorees Jenn Sciulli in 2011, Aisling Coyle in 2010 and Linda Haussener in 2008.
+Ohio State has had 13 NFHCA All-America recipients over the last eight seasons, including first team honorees Jenn Sciulli in 2011, Aisling Coyle in 2010 and Linda Haussener in 2008.
 With her first team selections in 2006 and '07, Yesenia Luces became just the second Buckeye to earn multiple First Team All-America honors.
 Berta Queralt became the first Buckeye to earn back-to-back third-team laurels since Saskia Mueller accomplished the feat in 2004 and 2005.
 In 2011, Sciulli was honored as a first team selection, marking the eighth first team All-American in program history.
 The most recent All-American came last season, as Peanut Johnson garnered third team honors.